 Digital Object Identifier (DOI)

 Carroll, F. Ivy; Muresan, Ana Z.; Blough, Bruce E.; Navarro, Hernan A.; Mascarella, S. Wayne; Eaton, J. Brek; Huang, Xiaodong; Damaj, M. Imad; and Lukas, Ronald J., "Synthesis Of 2-(Substituted Phenyl)-355-Trimethylmorpholine Analogues And Their Effects On Monoamine Uptake Nicotinic Acetylcholine Receptor Function And Behavioral Effects Of Nicotine" (2011).
-Neurobiology.
+Translational Neuroscience.
 281.